 Getting to Genoa, Italy

-Now that you’re there, what should you plan for?
+Now that you’re there, you are wondering what to do in Genoa in one day.
 Genoa is an old city with a great history, by the water, on the hills.
 Need I say more?

 I do, I know.
 And I will bear with me.

 The first thing we noticed when we got there was the nice main train station – Genova Piazza Principe – with high white ceilings.
 I know, I must be funny, but we just couldn’t help but stop and take some pictures.
 Next thing, you step out into a small Piazzetta very close to a whole lot of hotels being also within walking distance from the harbor.

 If you will be spending more days in this medium-sized Italian town, you will have some additional time for Genoa sightseeing and for exploring the beaches near Genoa.
 But in one day, that might be hard.

 I recommend staying close to Genoa’s main train station because it will be easy for you to travel around and the best places will be within walking distance.